nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 For CRYSTALS-Kyber and CRYSTALS-Dilithium the non-AES parameters are being used, since the AES parameter sets have been deprecated.
-When using SPHINCS+, the Haraka F hashing parameters will be used.
+When using SPHINCS+, the Haraka simple hashing parameters will be used (since the Haraka robust hashing parameters have been reprecated).
 For FrodoKEM the AES parameters will be used.

 ## Random data provider